 Watermelon Seeds Nutrition Facts

-When compare to other snacks out there, watermelon seeds nutritional value come out far ahead.
+When compared to other snacks out there, watermelon seeds nutritional value come out far ahead.
 Watermelon seeds are considered to be low in calories and are nutrient dense with protein, essential fatty acids, vitamins and minerals.
 Check out here what are the watermelon seeds nutrients in detail.

 Seeds, Watermelon seed kernels, Dried